project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/keycloak_realm_configuration.md

 ```

 The script is executed creating the admin user and password.
 You can log into the administration console using these credentials.
 After you can view the administration console, follow the steps provided below to set clients and the secrets.

+## Access Keycloak Administration
+Assuming that you have set up sunbird on sunbird.example.com, You can open Keycloak administration panel simply by navigating to **https://sunbird.example.com/auth/admin**

 ## Import Realm